cheetah90/wikibrain/README.md

 ### 2. Using InteliJ
 **Issue 1:** java.lang.NoClassDefFoundError issue
-In dependencies tab, change the “scope” from “Provided” to “Compile”
+In IntelliJ, File->Project Structure->Modules->Dependencies In dependencies tab, change the “scope” from “Provided” to “Compile”

 ### 3. Sync with remote server
 #### Front-end